manufakturet-booking/manufakturet-booking.github.io/_pages/ld.md

 author_profile: true
 #redirect_from:  - /resume
 ---
-#H1 The equipment listed here is only available to Lighting Design students and staff
+<h1>The equipment listed here is only available to Lighting Design students and staff</h1>